filiph/egamebook/dart/samples/unit-testing.markdown

           // only allow to repeat previous move when there is no other option if (possibleMoves.length > 1)
             possibleMoves = possibleMoves.filter((m) => m != _player.previousMove);
-          // sort moves by how effective they can be possibleMoves.sort((a,b) => a.computeSuitability(_player,_player.target) - b.computeSuitability(_player,_player.target));
+          // sort moves by how effective they can be TODO: pick at least one of each strategies (big hit, quick hit, stance hit, defense possibleMoves.sort((a,b) => a.computeSuitability(_player,_player.target) - b.computeSuitability(_player,_player.target));
           // only show first three
           possibleMoves = possibleMoves.getRange(0, Math.min(3, possibleMoves.length));